7z Format

 • Strong AES-256 encryption

-• Ability to use any compression, conversion or encryption method
+• Ability of using any compression, conversion or encryption method

 • Unicode file names

-7z has an open architecture, so it can support any new compression method, too.
-The following methods currently are integrated into 7z:
+7z has open architecture, so it can support any new compression methods.
+Now the following compression methods are integrated to 7z:

 Method Description